tinalexander/tinalexander.github.io/pages/2023/09-september.md

 > The Alaska State Virology Laboratory has not reported out any novel influenza variant strains.
 All detected influenza viruses have been commonly circulating strains of influenza.

-## HHS secretary on paying out of pocket for COVID vaccines
+## HHS secretary at press conference on COVID vaccines

-- **Source:** recording of press conference provided by a spokesperson for the Department of Health and Human Services
+- **Source:** recording provided by a spokesperson for the Department of Health and Human Services
 - **Date:** received September 20, 2023

 > > Xavier Becerra, HHS [00:17:52]